-A concert series by the ensemble SING AND SIGN
+A concert series of the ensemble SING&SIGN

 WHAT AND WHO?

-Also, out of respect for this culture, the singers want to communicate directly with the sign language community in the field of music, even if they are beginners.
-The complex musical structure of Bach’s compositions is also visualized.
-By using the gestures, the music should be made visible and tangible in order to give something back to those from whom they learn the language.
-An exchange can flow between music culture and deaf culture.
+Also, out of respect for sign language culture, hearing singers want to communicate directly with the sign language community in the area of music, even if they are language beginners.
+Signs are meant to make music visible and tangible, in turn giving something back to those from whom the hearing learn the language.
+In this way, an exchange can flow between music culture and deaf culture.